What causes colic? 7 possible conditions

 - decreased appetite

-Being a parent to a newborn is hard work, and many parents who try to cope with colic can reasonably get stressed.
-It is important to take regular breaks as needed so you don’t lose your cool when dealing with your baby’s colic.
-Ask a friend or family member to watch your baby for you while you take a quick trip to the store or a walk around the block.
+Being a parent to a newborn is hard work.
+Many parents who try to cope with colic in a reasonable fashion tend to get stressed in the process.
+Remember to take regular breaks as needed so you don’t lose your cool when dealing with your baby’s colic.
+Ask a friend or family member to watch your baby for you while you take a quick trip to the store, walk around the block, or take a nap.

-If you feel like you are starting to lose your cool, place your baby in the crib or swing for a few minutes while you take a break.
+Place your baby in the crib or swing for a few minutes while you take a break if you feel like you’re starting to lose your cool.
 Call for immediate help if you ever feel like you want to harm yourself or your baby.
-Also, never fear spoiling your child with constant cuddling—babies need to be held, especially when going through colic.

 See a list of possible causes in order from the most common to the least.